 Social change is usually a result of minority influence.
 This is when a small group of people (the minority) manage to persuade the majority to adopt their point of view.

-This also links to independent behaviour, because the minority resists pressures to conform and/or obey.
+This also links to independent behavior, because the minority resists pressures to conform and/or obey.
 Usually the minority have an internal locus of control.

 Moscovici found that consistency is the most important factor in deciding whether the minority are influential or not.
 This means that the minority must be clear on what they are asking for and not change their minds, or disagree amongst themselves.
 This creates uncertainty amongst the majority.